-Bouncing Around the Room has not been seen in 3 Phish shows.
+Bouncing Around the Room was played in the most recent Phish show.

 Music/Lyrics: Anastasio, Marshall